WE LIVE IN DANGEROUS TIMES

 Walking more

-This comes from international recognition of the fact that if you want to reduce your risk of most of the common epidemics you need thirty minutes of exercise of, “moderate intensity”, at least 5 days a week.
+For many years 10,000 steps was taken as the target that everyone should aim for, but in the last 5 years there has been a focus, not just on steps, but on the minutes of brisk walking.
+This comes from international recognition of the fact that if you want to reduce your risk of most of the common epidemics you need thirty minutes of exercise, of “moderate intensity”, at least 5 days a week.
 The term, “moderate intensity” means that you can hear your breath coming a little more quickly and so can others, but you are still able to carry on a conversation.
 This is different from exercise of “high intensity” such as running in which carrying on a conversation is impossible.

 Because of this the focus is now on the minutes of brisk activity and the NHS Active10 App actually measures the minutes of brisk activity.
 The aim therefore is to walk at least 30 minutes a day briskly.
 To stick to the international guidelines doing this five days a week is sufficient to reduce your risk of, for example, cardiovascular disease, but many people find it easier just to make it a daily routine, and to do this 7 days a week, which is almost certainly better than five, for mental health as well as physical health.